 - Remove afghans and blankets from furniture and beds.

-- If you have small rooms, remove any small pieces of furniture that aren't necessary, such as foot stools and end tables.
-This will make the room look larger.
+- If you have small rooms, remove any small pieces of furniture that aren't necessary, such as ottomans.
+This will make the room look larger and more open.

 - Make sure carpets are vacuumed and hard floors are cleaned.

 - Beds should be freshly made and covers should hang evenly and not drag the floor.

 - Put fresh, neatly folded towels in the bathrooms.